Investigating the performance of RPM JTWPAs by optimizing LC-resonator elements: Introduction

 \section{Introduction}

-Fabricating Josephson traveling-wave parametric amplifiers (JTWPAs) presents several challenges due to circuit design and the fabrication complexity of their constitutive parts~\cite{Yurke1988, Yamamoto2008, Castellanos2007, Mallet2011, Kissling2023, Malnou2025, Gaydamachenko2025, Sandbo2025}.
-Therefore, mathematical models offer a unique platform to study these nonlinear amplifiers, since they allow us to numerically, and sometimes analytically, solve the wave equations describing the dynamics of the system~\cite{Yurke1989, Chen1989, Cullen1960}.
+Fabricating Josephson traveling-wave parametric amplifiers (JTWPAs) presents several challenges due to circuit design and the fabrication complexity of their constitutive parts~\cite{Yurke1988, Yamamoto2008, Castellanos2007, Mallet2011, Esposito2021, Kissling2023, Malnou2025, Gaydamachenko2025, Sandbo2025}.
+Therefore, mathematical models offer a unique platform to study these nonlinear devices, since they allow us to numerically, and sometimes analytically, solve the wave equations describing the dynamics of the system~\cite{Yurke1989, Chen1989, Cullen1960}.
 In recent years many theoretical approaches have been introduced, from studying the classical response and amplification of three- and four-wave mixing~\cite{Yaakobi2013, OBrien2014, Zorin2016, Peng2022_PRX, Dixon2020, Gaydamachenko2022, Malnou2024a}; to quantized models which allow to study the device squeezing~\cite{Grimsmo2017, Qiu2023}.

 In the present work we numerically optimize the resonator parameters of a resonant phase-matched Josephson traveling-wave parametric amplifier (RPM JTWPA).
 We first introduce a quantized model for the wave modes which allow us to study the classical (gain) and quantum (squeezing) response of the RPM JTWPA~\cite{OBrien2014, Grimsmo2017, Gali2025}.
-Then, we incorporate the effects of loss by using a simple lumped-element loss model~\cite{Caves1987, Houde2019, Grimsmo2017}.
+Then, we define an upper bound on the effects of loss by adding a beam splitter at the end of the device through a phenomenological model~\cite{ Grimsmo2017, Houde2019}.
 Finally, we parametrize the resonator elements in order to perform numerical analysis on the gain and squeezing responses.